Legal Heir, Succession Certificate, and Surviving Member Apostille: The Three Mistakes Even Apostille Agents Make

 Many Tahsildars issue Legal Heir Certificates in the state's official regional language.
 Tamil Nadu LHCs are often in Tamil.
 Telangana LHCs in Telugu.
 Karnataka LHCs in Kannada.
 Kerala LHCs in Malayalam.
 Maharashtra LHCs in Marathi.
 West Bengal LHCs in Bengali.
 Gujarat LHCs in Gujarati.

 MEA will apostille the regional-language LHC.
-It will not refuse the file because of the language.
+It will not refuse the document because of the language.
 The apostille goes through.

 The order we use is: